 Neither IHT nor its affiliates are registered as a commodity firm, futures commission merchant, commodity pool operator, or commodity trading adviser and do not have an application to register pending.

+A.2.c.
 Material Relationships Maintained by this Advisory Business and Conflicts of Interest